Cord Blood and Cord Tissue Collection and Processing - FAQs

 2 MiracleCord has the ability to process cord blood specimens within 12 hours of collection, subject to certain conditions beyond MiracleCord's control.

 How will my baby's cord blood and cord tissue get to MiracleCord's lab?

 Shortly after your baby's cord blood and cord tissue have been collected, call 1-888-917-7447 to let us know your StemCare™ collection kit is ready for pick up.
-Our private medical courier will retrieve your baby's cord blood and cord tissue from your hospital room and deliver them safely to our lab for processing.
+Our partner medical courier will retrieve your baby's cord blood and cord tissue from your hospital room and deliver them safely to our lab for processing.

 How is MiracleCord's private medical courier service different?

 Many companies that advertise the use of a medical courier to pick up cord blood units, will transfer custody of those specimens to a commercial shipping carrier, such as FedEx® and UPS®.Commercial shipping carriers are not temperature-controlled and could delay cord blood processing by 48 hours or more.
-Both factors may result in a significant loss of stem cell viability.
+Both factors can result in a significant loss of stem cell viability.